WELCOME TO THE SCHOOL OF LANGUAGES AND SOCIAL SCIENCES!

-Here at Aston University your views and feedback are important and help us to enhance the quality of the student experience for current and future students with the aim of giving our student the best learning experience possible.
+Here in LSS, your views and feedback are important and help us to enhance the quality of the student experience for current and future students with the aim of giving our students the best learning experience possible.

-There are a variety opportunities for you to provide feedback on your course from module evaluations to national surveys that seek to gauge your opinions.
-Here at Aston we work closely with the Unviersity to support you to be represented by a fellow classmate (Student Rep).
+There are a variety of opportunities for you to provide feedback on your course, from module evaluations to national surveys that seek to gauge your opinions.
+As part of our Student Representation Framework, we work closely with the University on ensuring that you are represented by a fellow classmate (Student Rep).
 These Student Reps are empowered to represent your academic interests to the University and Students' Union.
-They are supported by your Vice President (Education) who represents and campaigns for your academic interests at a University level both at the University and Nationally.
+They are supported by your Union Vice President (Education) who represents and campaigns for your academic interests both at the University level and nationally.

-You can become the representative for your course and help us to make education at Aston great.
-In the autumn term we run elections for you to decide who will be your Student Rep for the year.
-We encourage you to get involved by either standing to be a Student Rep, voting or providing your feedback to your Student Reps.
+You can become the representative for your course and help us to make education at Aston the best it can be.
+In the autumn term, we will ask for nominations for Student Rep. We encourage you to get involved by either standing to be a Student Rep or providing your feedback to your Student Reps.

-If you would like to find out more about the role of Student Reps or how the Students' Union is representing your academic interests then you can email your Vice President (Education) (email@example.com).
-You can also find out more by visiting www.astonsu.com/voice/representation
+If you would like to find out more about the role of Student Reps or how the Students' Union is representing your academic interests, then you can email your Vice President (Education) (firstname.lastname@example.org).
+You can also find out more by visiting Student Representation.

 At Undergraduate level, final year students are asked to fill in the National Student Survey (NSS).
 At Postgraduate level, students will be asked to fill in the Postgraduate Taught Experience Survey (PTES).

 These surveys are run by external organisations and ask all students nationally the same questions.

 If you experience problems with a module, please first try to resolve it with the lecturer or module leader.
 If the problem persists, then please refer the matter to the Head of Department, or the Associate Dean for Learning and Teaching.